lucky-media/guidelines/pages/design/devs.md

 ### And so much more…

-From Alerts to User Dropdowns, the Starter is packed with an assortment of components intricately crafted for maximum efficiency and ease of use.
+From Alerts to User Dropdowns, the [Web UI Starter](https://www.figma.com/community/file/1243858237628374539) is packed with an assortment of components intricately crafted for maximum efficiency and ease of use.

 ### Favicon, Footers, Navigation Bars, & OG/Meta Image

-Our Starter also contains Favicons with safe zone markers and containers, Footer and Navigation Bar variants for both desktop and mobile screens, and a default frame screen for OG/Meta Image.
+Our [Web UI Starter](https://www.figma.com/community/file/1243858237628374539) also contains Favicons with safe zone markers and containers, Footer and Navigation Bar variants for both desktop and mobile screens, and a default frame screen for OG/Meta Image.

 ### Text Styles & Tailwind Goodness

 The Components page integrates a sleek typography structure for 'Heading' and 'Paragraph' Styles.
 Additionally, you'll find the default TailwindCSS Color Palette and Shadows, eliminating the need for config file tweaks.

-Get ready to embark on an exhilarating adventure through the wondrous world of Lucky Media's Project Starter – a unique, game-changing approach to web and app development.
+Get ready to embark on an exhilarating adventure through the wondrous world of Lucky Media's [Web UI Starter](https://www.figma.com/community/file/1243858237628374539) – a unique, game-changing approach to web and app development.